Sarmadzandi/Pick-and-Place-Operation-by-a-Two-Fingered-Robot-using-Faster-R-CNN/README.md

 ## Project Overview

-This project aims to utilize Faster R-CNN for the Food Packaging Process, with a specific focus on packaging various types of chocolates in a factory's production line.
+This project aims to use the Faster R-CNN object detection model for the Food Packaging Process, with a specific focus on packaging various types of chocolates in a factory's production line.
 The objective is to identify chocolates in images captured by a camera to automate the pick-and-place task using a two-fingered gripper and a delta parallel robot.
 The primary aim is to enhance the precision and efficacy of detecting and packaging vulnerable soft chocolates during the pick-and-place operation without causing any damage while maintaining stringent hygiene standards and reducing the need for manual labor.

 ## Data Collection